 Some people prefer that their payment stay the same in order to assist with budgeting however a caution, a small change in prime can I have a large impact on your amortization and it may be more challenging in the future to get back on track in a rising rate environment if you are not adjusting your payment with each rate change.

-You need to apply for, and be approved for, a mortgage.
+You need to apply and be approved for a mortgage.

 Typically a lender will look at your employment, credit history, assets and liabilities, debt to income ratio and other financial details.

-Documents: There is a variety of documents needed when obtaining a mortgages including down payment verification, income verification, void cheque and lawyer’s contact information.
+Documents: There is a variety of documents needed when obtaining a mortgage including down payment verification, income verification, void cheque and lawyer’s contact information.